 Fortunately, there are ways to combat your social phobia so that you can feel more comfortable, make new friends, and maintain your friendships through continued interaction.
 Here are five tips that you can use to overcome your social anxiety.

-3. Plan Your Social Situations – To help you relax, prepare for upcoming social activities.
-Before you go out to a party or to meet new people, use a relaxation technique like meditation, yoga or deep breathing to calm yourself down and see things more clearly before you leave your house.
+To help you relax, prepare for upcoming social activities.
+Before you go out to a party or to meet new people, use a relaxation technique like meditation, yoga, or deep breathing to calm yourself down and see things more clearly before you leave your house.

-4. Focus on Others Instead of Yourself – To feel more comfortable and less self-conscious in social situations, concentrate on what others are saying, rather than what’s going on in your head.
-Focusing your attention on others will not only relax you—it will encourage their friendship.
+To feel more comfortable and less self-conscious in social situations, concentrate on what others are saying, rather than what’s going on in your head.
+Focusing your attention on others will not only relax you — it will encourage their friendship.

-5. List All Your Fears from 0 to 10 – Start with activities you don’t fear at all and slowly move up one by one, as you practice each activity and observe your feelings.
+Start with activities you don’t fear at all and slowly move up one by one, as you practice each activity and observe your feelings.
 You may not be as fearful as you thought.
-Continue until your fear subsides—and reward yourself for each achievement!
+Continue until your fear subsides — and reward yourself for each achievement!

 With practice, you will be able to conquer your social anxiety so that you can open yourself to new friends and long-lasting, fulfilling relationships.